- Who are your audience – aim the talk at them, what will interest them?

 - No powerpoint karaoke!
 Never read your slides, the audience can read them faster than you can speak.
 Slides rarely need to have complete sentences because they are there to illustrate and support what you say.

-- The audience is interested in what new findings or comments you have, so keep the introduction and methods brief
+- The audience is interested in what new findings or comments you have, so keep the introduction and methods brief, get to the novel aspects quickly

-- Get audience interested early on by posing questions you will answer
+- Get audience interested early on by posing questions you will answer, a sense of suspense and anticipation keeps the audience’s attention

 - Questions are more engaging than null hypotheses (to most people)